maiste/hyperion/README.md

 # hyperion

 ## What is Hyperion ?
-Hyperion is a Golang RESTApi server for the eos project.
+Hyperion is a Golang RESTApi server for the eos project and golactus.

 ## Build hyperion
 To build Hyperion you can use the **make** command.